Thirishul/Transfer_Learning_DL/README.md

-Classification of Fruits using transfer learning
+Classification of objects using transfer learning

 Tranfer Learning VGG16